 4. Sandals.
 But bring those sandals along for a casual night out in the city or lounging on a beach in Aqaba.
 You’ll want to air out those weary walking feet a little bit.

 5. Swimsuit.
-What trip to Jordan would be complete without floating in the Dead Sea or hitting a resort beach for relaxation?
-Again for women, you’ll see more conservative options—most women are wearing more modest two pieces or one piece swimsuits rather than bikinis, even in tourist locations.
+What trip to Jordan would be complete without floating in the Dead Sea or hitting a resort beach for relaxation in Aqaba?
+Again for women, you’ll see more conservative options— but two pieces or one piece swimsuits in tourist locations are common.